 3. Social media influencers and their qualitative criteria

 In his analysis of the role of social media influencers with 612 participants, Wielki [53] divided the participants into five categories: idols, experts, lifestylers, activists, and artists.
-First, idols are highly popular, and their primary focus is on themselves while they cover diverse topics.
+First, idols are highly popular, and their primary focus is on themselves, while they cover diverse topics.
 Second, experts hold authorities in a specific field and demonstrate their knowledge and skills.
 Third, lifestylers are involved in information and discussions about lifestyle and leisure activities, and their coverage is diverse, including beauty, health, cooking, and travel.
 Fourth, activists present their interpretations of various issues such as sustainability, feminism, and human rights.
 Fifth, artists are concerned with creating artifacts using their artistic knowledge and skills.
 As Wielki [53] argued, the fundamental role of social media influencers is to humanize brands and improve awareness of their presence through direct/indirect interactions with followers.
 Furthermore, Wielki [53] discovered three critical criteria for the effectiveness of activities taken by influencers: “trust in a given person being an authority, the credibility of the message communicated, and the link between the message and a specific person.”

 Like Wielki’s study, we can articulate qualitative factors of social media influencers through a review of literature with 37 articles as presented in Table 1.
 We found relevant articles published from January 1, 2010, to October 31, 2021, using a combined key word: ‘qualitative + social media influencers + qualitative’ on EBSCOhost’s Business Source Elite database.
 The retrieval resulted in 24 articles.
 We reviewed the articles and noticed additional 13 articles uncovered in the database.
 We identified concepts on determining quality of social media influencers through cross-checking by the five research members.
-As a result, we found qualitative evaluation factors and verified the ten factors through analysis of influencers in a particular field (e.g., lifestylers) and built a conceptual foundation for a systematic approach to a qualitative evaluation of SNS influencers.
+As a result, we found qualitative evaluation factors and verified ten factors through analysis of influencers in a particular field (e.g., lifestylers) and built a conceptual foundation for a systematic approach to a form of qualitative evaluation of SNS influencers.

 Table 1.
 The Qualitative Factors of Influencers in Social Marketing